hoodini/ai-agents-101/llms.md

 - Navigation menu is visible
 - "What You'll Learn" section shows 8 hexagonal modules
 - Yuval Avidani's bio card is displayed

+### Test 1b: Mobile Responsiveness

+**Check on mobile viewport (< 768px)**:
+1. Navbar collapses to hamburger menu
+2. Mobile menu expands/collapses smoothly
+3. Labs sidebar is hidden by default
+4. "Labs" button appears in navbar to toggle sidebar
+5. Sidebar overlay appears with backdrop blur when open
+6. Clicking a lab in sidebar closes the sidebar
+7. Content is centered with no horizontal gaps
+8. Avatar and hero images scale appropriately
+9. Text sizes adjust for readability
+10. All interactive elements are touch-friendly

 ### Test 2: API Key Modal